jahan-addison/credence/credence/target/x86_64/readme.md

 ## stack.h

-#### Pushdown stack that represents the x86_64 stack and memory-safe offset resolution
+#### Pushdown stack that represents the x86_64 stack with memory-safe offset resolution

 ## syscall.h